ismallworld/iCodec/README.md

 # iCodec
-python bindings of vp8 codec
+This is python bindings of Google vp8 codec.
+Developers can use this repository to simplify video codec development.